iamywang/iamywang/README.md

 ## Biography

-I am currently a third-year Ph.D. student at the School of Cyber Science and Engineering, Wuhan University, under the guidance of [**Prof. Ming Tang**](https://cse.whu.edu.cn/info/3501/37751.htm).
-I earned my B.S. degree from School of Software, Shandong University in 2021.
-My research focuses on hardware security, microarchitecture security, and system security.
-I have published several papers in top-tier conferences and journals, including IEEE HPCA, AsiaCCS, ACM TACO, and IEEE IoT-J. Additionally, I have contributed as a reviewer for several journals.
+I received my Ph.D. degree in 2026 from the School of Cyber Science and Engineering, Wuhan University, under the supervision of [**Prof. Ming Tang**](https://cse.whu.edu.cn/info/3501/37751.htm).
+Before that, I earned my B.S. degree in 2021 from the School of Software, Shandong University.
+My research interests focus on hardware security, microarchitecture security, and system security.
+I have published several papers in top-tier conferences and journals, including HPCA, AsiaCCS, ACM TACO, and IEEE IoT-J, and have also served as a reviewer for multiple journals.

 ## Working Experience